sage-code/maj/README.md

 ## Words

-Maj is a compilation from 7 different languages.
+Maj words are inspired from 7 different languages.

 * **More:** Spanish, Romanian, Italian
 * **Less:** Latin, French, English, German.

-**technology:**

-* Maj has one distinct sound for each letter from the alphabet;
-* Some letters have 2 different pronunciations: {h, j};
+**algorithm:**

 * Maj words are created manually using a translation spreadsheet;
 * Maj is avoiding synonyms, therefore one word can have multiple meanings;
 * Maj words are already abbreviated so in Maj you can not use abbreviations;

 ## Essential

+Maj is an articulated language and the order of words in a proposition is significant.

+**technical:**

-Maj is using the power of 3 to organize sentences and words:
+Maj is using the _power of 3_ to organize words in propositions:

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };